 National Response Framework

-HSIN supports the National Response Framework by providing the ability to track deployed teams and resource utilization, pass and share geospatial information with street-level maps and imagery, and post Requests for Information (RFIs) and For Your Information (FYIs).
-State Law Enforcement Fusion Centers use HSIN as the primary collaboration tool to communicate with the Department of Homeland Security.
+HSIN supports the National Response Framework by providing the ability to track deployed teams and resource utilization, pass and share geospatial information with street-level maps and imagery, and post Requests for Information (RFIs).
+State and local fusion centers use HSIN as the primary collaboration resource to communicate with the Department of Homeland Security.